ilorevilo/grbl/pin-layout/pin-layout.md

 Reset / Abort: A0 -> D9
 Enable (Spindle PWM): D11 -> D13 x
-Probe: A5 -> A0
+Probe: A5 -> A0 x

 Limit: set only one limit (Y) on D10 as is x --> (D9, D11/D12 not configured here anymore)
 D12 not set anymore as Limit Z Pin x
 D11 not set as Spindle_direction_bit x
-set A5 as input but don't use
+A5 not defined anymore, (set as input but don't use or no action needed?)